umbraco/UmbracoDocs/Reference/Notifications/SendingAllowedChildrenNotification/index.md

 ---

 # Sending Allowed Children Notification

-The `SendingAllowedChildrenNotification` enable you to manipulate the content types that will be shown in the create menu.
+The `SendingAllowedChildrenNotification` enables you to manipulate the content types that will be shown in the create menu when adding new content in the backoffice.

 ## Usage